 Dave Swanson is a writer and musician from Cleveland, Ohio.
 He has spent a lifetime obsessed with all things Rock & Roll.
 Dave has written for a variety of publications including Shindig!, Bucketful Of Brains, The Cleveland Scene and The Cleveland Plain Dealer.
 He hosts his own radio show, has promoted concerts and played in several bands including, but not limited to, Rainy Day Saints, New Salem Witch Hunters, The Cynics, Chamber Strings, Guided By Voices, Death Of Samantha, and Captain Groovy & His Bubblegum Army.
 Favorite bands-Cheap Trick, The Monkees, Sparks, Motorhead, Beach Boys, Rockpile, XTC,Van Der Graaf Generator, Sweet, Bob Dylan,etc. Favortie color- paisley.
 Sign-Scorpio.
 Favorite Movies-Love And Death, Don't Look Back & Beyond The Valley Of The Dolls.
 Political party-Mod & Rocker.
 Religion-Rock & Roll.
 His biggest regret is having no regrets.
 If not playing, writing, reading about, listening to, or discussing music, he is most likely dead.

-The Day Fleetwood Mac Founder Peter Green Was Arrested for Pulling a Shotgun on His Accoun…
+When Peter Green Was Arrested for Pulling Gun on His Accountant

 Guitar great and Fleetwood Mac founder Peter Green was not a man without troubles, and on Jan.
 26, 1977, his struggles landed him in prison and committed to a mental hospital.